SimoneCascino/DestinationBuilder/README.md

 # How to use it

-Lets start to build the navigation graph.
-As described in the navigation documentation, you first have to use the **NavHost** composable function.
-It requires the navController, a string which represent the route of the start destination and a lambda which represent the NavGraphBuilder.
+Let's start to build the navigation graph:

 ``` kotlin
 NavHost(navController = navController, startDestination = Destinations.FirstScreen.route()){